-You must pay $10 for standard processing or $20 for expedited processing to obtain a Montana Certificate of Existence for your LLC as proof of its legal standing.
+You must pay $10 for standard processing to obtain a Montana Certificate of Existence for your LLC as proof of its legal standing.

 Besides that, the Montana Department of Revenue offers a Certificate of Good Standing as a free service to prove that your taxes are compliant.

 9. Employer Identification Number ($0 - Optional but Recommended)

 Obtaining an EIN for your LLC can be done for free, even though many LLC formation services charge a fee.